NicoleMayer/pintos_project2/pintos_report.md

 What could be improved: The time schedule for this project is really tight, we should start earier to make a more thorough design.
 When we finish task 1, it took many times to figure out the reason why it didn't work, that is we didn't implement the system write.
 Orginally we thought the thread creation is to blame and this misdirected idea affected the progress of this project.

 **Q2: Does your code exhibit any major memory safety problems (especially regarding C strings), memory leaks, poor error handling, or race conditions?**

-???这个靠你写了。。过程中有木有遇到？
+Yes.
+When we do test `exec-bound-2` and `sc-boundary-2`, the invalid memory pointer(doesn't at the first argument) and syscall causes memory leak.
+So we use method `check_ptr` to check it.

 **Q3: Did you use consistent code style?
 Your code should blend in with the existing Pintos code.
 Check your use of indentation, your spacing, and your naming conventions.**